pculllback/atml3-docs/source/includes/_methods.md

 ### substring(string, index, length)
 ```
 	substring("Hello world", 0, 1)
-		returns the substring "H" from the string "Hello world",
+		Returns the substring "H" from the string "Hello world",
-		which is the substring from index 0 with length 1.
+		which is the substring from index 0 with a length of 1 character.

 	substring("Hello world", 5, 3)
-		returns the substring "wor" from the string "Hello world",
+		Returns the substring "wor" from the string "Hello world",
-		which is the substring from index 5 (the w) with a length of 3 chars.
+		which is the substring from index 5 (the w) with a length of 3 characters.

 	substring("Hello world", 5)
-		returns the substring "world" from the string "Hello world",
+		Returns the substring "world" from the string "Hello world",
 		which is from position 5 to the end of the string.
 ```
 This method extracts a substring from a string with a given index and length.